nanoix9/2019Papers/sa/knowledge-assist.md

 ## Quality attributes

-Explain the most important quality attributes for the system, along with the process you followed to identify and prioritise them.
+Explain the most important quality attributes for the system, along with the process you followed to identify and prioritize them.

+- Functional suitability
+- Performance
+  + Scalability
+- Compatibility
+- Maintainability

 ## Evaluation criteria

 Explain how you will evaluate an architecture based on the drivers identified in sections 2-5.

+---

+# Views

+## Logical View